NathanSepul/flutter_ci_appollo/README.md

 <h3>View the actions</h3>

-When you push your code on Github you can show your workflow executed or in execution in the section *Actions* of the repository
+When you push your code on Github you can show the workflow executed or in execution in the section *Actions* of the repository
 ![Go to action](/.images/actions_bar.jpg "Go to action")

+The could have Some status : *Success*, *Failure*, *Cancelled* or in process